Raghav354/Sasta-Bazar/README.md

 ## Contributions

-This project is the result of individual efforts, showcasing skills in Android app development, UI design, and logical implementation.
+This project is the result of individual efforts.

 ## Future Enhancements